Ember is different. Smoke less. At your own pace.

 Why I built this

-I smoked for years.
-Every quit-smoking app I tried assumed all cigarettes were equal and that willpower was the answer.
-That never matched how I actually smoked — the 7am one and the 11pm one are not the same cigarette.
+Every quit-smoking app I've tried assumes all cigarettes are equal and that willpower is the answer.
+That never matched how I actually smoked — the mornings and afternoons are very different.
 So I built Ember to start by understanding the rhythm, not fighting it.

 It's a small personal project.
 No investors, no ad network, no team.
 Just me, trying to build the tool I wished existed.